forefireAPI/firefront/README.md

 scons
 ```
-The command will output a `CommandShell` file
+The command will output a `CommandShell` file inside the `bin` directory

 If it does not work, set the environment variables, and insert the path to the Netcdf (and Java headers for JNI bindings if required).